krzychb/toit-samples/x9cn0n/README.md

 - Ohm meter
 - Optionally some LEDs to visualize the status of the digipot's pins

-Note: I saw these digipots in DIP package.
+Note: I saw these digipots in the DIP package.
 If you get one then no breakboard is needed.

 ## Hardware Connections